hgasoft/laravel-phone-verify/README.md

 ##Laravel Phone Verify
-Verifies phone number via Nexmo and Netgsm
+Verifies phone number via Netgsm

 ## Introduction
 It sends verification notifications, it has a controller to verify the phone number